alexzh7/pdfcpu/README.md

-This is a fork of pdfcpu/pdfcpu, a lightweight version without unnecessary files that you don't use when working with its API
+This is a fork of pdfcpu/pdfcpu, a lightweight version without unnecessary files that you don't use while working with its API.
+The original progect is ~330 Mb.

 Project link: pdfcpu.io/